-What percentage of students with disabilities are educated in regular classrooms?
+What percentage of students with disabilities are educated in general classrooms?

 The Individuals with Disabilities Education Act (IDEA), enacted in 1975, mandates that children and youth ages 3–21 with disabilities be provided a free and appropriate public school education.